lazriel/HWSecCourse/hardware-security-syllabus.md

 ## Main textbooks and material
 1. Szefer, J. (2022).
 Principles of Secure Processor Architecture Design.
 Morgan & Claypool Publishers.
 2. Mukhopadhyay, Debdeep, and Rajat Subhra Chakraborty.
 Hardware security: design, threats, and safeguards.
 CRC Press, 2014
-3. Köylü, T., et al. (2023).
+3. KÃ¶ylÃ¼, T., et al. (2023).
 A Survey on Machine Learning in Hardware Security.
 ACM Journal on Emerging Technologies in Computing Systems, Volume 19, Issue 2

 ## Additional Resources
 - Research papers and articles will be provided throughout the course